How to Work for the UN — 3 Things You Should Consider

 It’s no surprise then that many young people who are thinking about careers in sustainability dream of getting hired at the United Nations.
 However, it’s not quite as easy to know how to stand out in the competitive and challenging field of fellow dreamers and applicants.

-We’re here to give you 3 simple tips about how to get noticed in the crowded pool of applicants for jobs with the United Nations.
+We’re here to give you 3 simple tips about how to get a job at the UN.
+You should have:

 1. Experience working in the field

 The United Nations prioritizes candidates that have hands-on experience working in the field on development projects.
 Not only does this tell them that you have commitment and passion for the type of humanitarian work in which they specialize, but it also gives them a valuable sense of your ability to handle the intensity and stressors that come with a job in a new and foreign culture.

 It also enables them to gauge your abilities based on stories you can tell them from your experience.
 One of the major components of the UN interview process is competency-based questions.
 They want to know how and why you make decisions and what results those decisions have led to in the past.